daniestevez/gr-satellites/README.md

     and [TECHNOSAT](https://directory.eoportal.org/web/eoportal/satellite-missions/t/technosat),
     which transmit 4k8 FSK telemetry in the 70cm band.
 They use the Mobitex-NX protocol, which includes FEC with a (12,8,3) linear code and CRC-16CCITT for error detection.
+    The decoder requires the [beesat-sdr](https://github.com/daniestevez/beesat-sdr) OOT module.
     You must use FM mode to receive these satellites (435.950MHz).
   * `by701`
     [BY70-1](http://space.skyrocket.de/doc_sdat/by70-1.htm) *(inactive)*, which transmits 9k6
     BPSK telemetry in the 70cm band.
 It uses FEC with an r=1/2, k=7